 However, this is where the drivers for cars and tour buses have to wait, and where you’ll be required to park your scooter if you came on one.

 Here you’ll find a couple of food stalls, sari-sari stores, we bought two bottles of water that cost 20 pesos each.

-From the landing point, you’ll be able to take the ride on a back of the scooter down the hill for 30 pesos per person.
+From the landing point, you’ll be able to take the ride on the back of the scooter down the hill for 30 pesos per person.

 Alternatively, you can walk, while it’s only 500m or so keep in mind it’s a very sharp descent which can be heavy on the knees.

-Upon arriving at the bottom of the hill you’ll find the small check-in point (as shown in the image above) and a comfort room which is free to use but very poorly maintained with zero hooks and no lights.
+Upon arriving at the bottom of the hill you’ll find the small check-in point (this is required despite the entry to the falls being completely free) and a comfort room that is free to use but very poorly maintained with zero hooks and no lights.